 According to the same study, 80% of patients with Anti-NMDA-receptor encephalitis eventually have partial or complete recovery.
 Some patients took up to 18 months to recover.
 While Anti-NMDA is the most studied of the antibodies, the treatment for AE regardless of antibody, is generally similar.
 Unfortunately, science has yet to generalize recovery probabilities for the other known antibodies.
 In some cases the damage to the brain is irreversible.

 Some patients have total recovery, including patients who are severely ill.
 For example, see the memoir by Susannah Cahalan, Brain on Fire: My Month of Madness.
 Other patients struggle for years to get the correct diagnosis and appropriate treatment.
-Helen and Daniel Egger’s blog Light of Sasha details their adolescent’s journey with AE.
+Helen and Daniel Egger’s blog Light of Sasha details their son’s ongoing journey with AE since 2009.

 After recovery from an acute episode of autoimmune encephalitis, many patients have symptoms of traumatic brain injury (TBI).
 Symptoms of TBI can include, but are not limited to, fatigue, difficulty concentrating, acquired Attention Deficit Disorder (ADD), cognitive challenges, coordination problems, memory problems, lack of motivation, change of personality, irritability, and depression.